-The subj\verb\agreement relation, which is mentioned in (82), is defined for each language.
-The version for English is presented in Yatabe (2003), and is partially reproduced in Appendix D below.
-Given this setup, summative agreement will be licensed whenever the subj\verb\agreement relation in a given language allows a situation in which (i) the AGR value of a verb is that which is associated with canonical plural agreement and (ii) the subj list of the verb contains a phantom coordinate structure of some sort.
+The subj_verb_agreement relation, which is mentioned in (101), is defined for each language.
+The version for English is presented in Yatabe (2003), and is reproduced in Appendix D below.
+Given this setup, summative agreement will be licensed whenever the subj_verb_agreement relation in a given language allows a situation in which (i) the AGR value of a verb or a VP is that which is associated with canonical plural agreement and (ii) the subj list of the verb or the VP contains a phantom coordinate structure of some sort.